-The plant grows up to 1 foot tall, and can be identified through its palm-shaped leaves, an erect and hairy stem and small, greenish-white flowers that bloom in spring and turn into a cluster of red, inedible berries.
+The plant grows up to 1 foot tall, and can be identified through its 1-foot-wide palm-shaped leaves, an erect and hairy stem and small, greenish-white flowers that bloom in spring and turn into a cluster of red, inedible berries.
 The flowers bloom into stamens (arm-like spokes), and do not have petals.

 The roots are also dried to use in teas.6 However, this is also the reason why these plants are disappearing.
 Unlike other herbs and spices whose leaves and flowers can be safely harvested while keeping the plant intact, goldenseal’s root, once harvested, destroys the plant.
-And because goldenseal seeds take five to seven years before they can mature, replacing the plant at the same rate it is harvested is difficult.6
+And because goldenseal seeds take five to seven years before they can mature, replacing the plant at the same rate it is harvested is difficult.7

 Goldenseal’s Health Benefits Are Far-Reaching

 But what exactly makes goldenseal so useful for your health?
-The secret is in the three active alkaloids that it contains, namely hydrastine, canadine and berberine.8
+The secret is in the three active alkaloids that it contains, namely hydrastine, palmatine, canadine and berberine.

-Berberine, in particular, has anti-inflammatory, antibacterial and immune-boosting properties.
-It works against various bacteria, fungi and protozoa, and may even help treat gastrointestinal issues.
-Berberine was even said to have antidiabetic properties13 and may help control blood sugar and lipid metabolism just as efficiently as the diabetes drug metformin.9
+Berberine, in particular, has anti-inflammatory, antibacterial, antifungal and immune-boosting properties.11,12 It works against various bacteria, fungi and protozoa, and may even help treat gastrointestinal issues.
+Berberine was even said to have antidiabetic properties13 and may help control blood sugar and lipid metabolism just as efficiently as the diabetes drug metformin.14

-- Relief from sinus conditions.
-Powdered goldenseal root can help reduce infection and inflammation in the sinus cavities.
+• Relief from sinus conditions.
+Powdered goldenseal root may help reduce infection and inflammation in the sinus cavities.

-- Provides protection for the liver.
-An animal study published in the journal Pharmacognosy Research has found that goldenseal may have hepatoprotective effects,16 meaning that it can protect the liver and prevent liver failure.
+• Protection for the liver.
+An animal study published in the journal Pharmacognosy Research has found that goldenseal may have hepatoprotective effects24 that can help protect the liver and prevent liver failure.

-- Help prevent cancer.
-When used with other herbs like red clover, goldenseal may help treat certain cancers.
-One study published in Cancer Chemotherapy and Pharmacology journal17 even demonstrated the effects of berberine for melanoma.
+• Reduce the risk of cancer.
+When used with other herbs like red clover, goldenseal may help minimize the risk of certain cancers.
+One study published in Cancer Chemotherapy and Pharmacology journal25 even demonstrated the effects of berberine for melanoma.

-Due to its potent antibiotic effects, goldenseal has been found effective against infections, like urinary tract infections (UTI).
-The berberine in this herb helps prevent infectious bacteria from attaching to your cell walls.
-However, it is not meant to be taken for more than two weeks, and is only recommended for acute UTIs.18
+Due to its potent antibiotic effects, some people have found goldenseal effective against urinary tract infections (UTI).26 The berberine in this herb also helps keep infectious bacteria like E. coli27 from attaching to your cell walls.

 Goldenseal blends well with some herbs, even helping boost their health-protective properties.
 One popular herbal combination that’s said to provide immense benefits is goldenseal and Echinacea.
 When taken in tandem, these two herbs are said to help strengthen your immune system and help keep colds and flu at bay.28

-“Goldenseal can be propagated from rhizome pieces, root cuttings, one year old seedlings, or seed.
-It takes 5 to 7 years to grow harvestable roots from seed and 3 to 5 years to grow harvestable roots from rhizome pieces.
-Root cuttings or seedlings usually take 4 to 6 years.
+“Goldenseal can be propagated from rhizome pieces, root cuttings, 1-year-old seedlings or seed.
+It takes five to seven years to grow harvestable roots from seed and three to five years to grow harvestable roots from rhizome pieces.
+Root cuttings or seedlings usually take four to six years.

 The site also notes that due to the plant’s endangered status in the state, those who wish to cultivate this herb in their backyard need to acquire a permit from the N.C.
 Department of Agriculture and Consumer Services, Plant Industry Division.